 - 1/2 ounce dried chilies (about 10 dried chilies), soaked in hot water for 5 minutes

 - 5 tablespoons cooking oil

-- Peel the turmeric and galangal then chop as well.
+Peel the turmeric and galangal and chop each.

-- Using a mortar and pestle, blender or food processor, grind the first seven ingredients to form a paste.
+Using a mortar and pestle, blender, or food processor, grind all of these prepared ingredients, plus the hydrated dried chilies, to form a paste.
 If the mixture is too dry and grinding is difficult, add a tablespoonful or so of water.

-- Add the tamarind paste or juice, palm sugar, and fish sauce.
+Add the tamarind paste, palm sugar, and fish sauce.

 Let the paste cook while stirring occasionally.
 It is ready when the solids separate from the oil.
 Use immediately or cool to freeze for future use.